amuhebwa/messenger-bot-tutorial/README.md

 Messenger bots uses a web server to process messages it receives or to figure out what messages to send.
 You also need to have the bot be authenticated to speak with the web server and the bot approved by Facebook to speak with the public.

-### *Build the server*
+### *Before the Bot Party: Build the server*

+1. Make sure you have access to a Linux-flavor command.line.

-1. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
+2. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
 Sign up for free at https://www.heroku.com if you don't have an account yet.

-2. Install Node from here https://nodejs.org, this will be the server environment.
+3. Install Node from here https://nodejs.org, this will be the server environment.
 Then open up Terminal or Command Line Prompt and make sure you've got the very most recent version of npm by installing it again:

     ```
     sudo npm install npm -g
     ```

-3. Create a new folder somewhere and let's create a new Node project.
-Hit Enter to accept the defaults.
+4. Create a new folder somewhere where you will create a new Node project. cd to this directory and run the following command; hit Enter to accept the defaults.

     ```
     npm init
     ```

-4. Install the additional Node dependencies.
+5. Install the additional Node dependencies.
 Express is for the server, request is for sending out messages and body-parser is to process messages.

     ```
     npm install express request body-parser --save
     ```

-5. Create an index.js file in the folder and copy this into it.
+6. Create an index.js file in the folder and copy this into it.
 We will start by authenticating the bot.

     ```javascript
     'use strict'

     const express = require('express')
     const bodyParser = require('body-parser')
     const request = require('request')